Key vote on Brexit deal debate fails in Parliament | DW | 22.10.2019

 The motion passed by 329 votes to 299.

-However, the evening's most hotly anticipated vote — on whether the House approves of the government's plan to conclude the process by Thursday evening — ended in a 308-322 defeat for the government
+However, the evening's most hotly anticipated vote — on whether the House approved of the government's plan to conclude the process by Thursday evening — ended in a 308-322 defeat for the government

 The bill itself, stretching past 100 pages, was only published on Monday evening.
 Skeptics argued that the proposed time-frame to scrutinize and debate it was insufficient.
 However, should the process take longer than planned, Johnson's "do or die" October 31 deadline for leaving the EU almost certainly cannot stand.